 Usually an open boat which can accommodate more than one person (either in a sitting or kneeling position) and is propelled by a paddle with a blade only at one end.

-Historically canoes were used by the native Canadian Indians to transport people and goods on the lakes and rivers.
+Historically canoes were used by indigenous Canadians to transport people and goods on the lakes and rivers.